This is a Harry Potter, BBC's Merlin crossover.

 Uther looked down at the bundle in Gaius' arms.
 Amid the red cloth there was a small face with a perfect button nose, perky, pink lips and rosy cheeks.
 A tuft of blond hair covered the forehead and the child had blue eyes.
 Uther smiled as he looked into eyes that looked so much like his own.
 "Arthur," he whispered, "my son."

 He took the bundle from Gaius and regretted that he hadn't gone to see his son sooner.
 This was the most precious thing he had.
 His son.
 His heir.
 His children were all that he had left of Ygraine and he would never forget that.
+He had paid dearly for them.
 Her death should never be allowed to have been in vain.

 Gaius presented him with the other bundle.
 The child looked just like his brother.
 He had the same nose, lips and blond hair.
 His eyes were closed so the now very proud father couldn't tell if his second son also shared his eyes.